swiftlang/swift-package-manager/Documentation/Development.md

 environment variables to control which compiler to use for these operations.

 `SWIFT_EXEC_MANIFEST`: This variable controls which compiler to use for parsing Package.swift manifest files.
-The lookup order for manifest compiler is:
+The lookup order for the manifest compiler is:
 SWIFT_EXEC_MANIFEST, swiftc adjacent to swiftpm binaries, SWIFT_EXEC

 `SWIFT_EXEC`: This variable controls which compiler to use for compiling Swift sources.
-The lookup order for manifest compiler is: SWIFT_EXEC, swiftc adjacent to swiftpm binaries.
+The lookup order for the sources compiler is: SWIFT_EXEC, swiftc adjacent to swiftpm binaries.
 This is also useful for Swift compiler developers when they want to use a debug compiler with SwiftPM.